Lethabomohlala/cues_app/README.md

 ## Tools Used
 - Android Studio
-- Google Gemini (AI assistant for and debugging)
+- Google Gemini
+   - Gemini was used as a development aid to assist with debugging, improving code structure, and enhancing UI animation components.
+This includes the implementation of the flip card animation and the splash screen GIF using Glide.

 ## Acknowledgements
 Some parts of the code were assisted by Google Gemini AI.

 ## References
 Google.
-2026. ~Gemini (AI assistant)~.
+2026. _Gemini (AI assistant)_.
 [Software] Available at: https://ai.google.dev/ [Accessed 31 Mar.
 2026].
 OpenAI.
-2026.
-ChatGPT (GPT-5.3) [Large language model].
+2026. _ChatGPT (GPT-5.3)_.
+[Large language model].
 Available at: https://chat.openai.com [Accessed 31 Mar.
 2026].